Bloc/workshop-curriculum/CONTRIBUTING.md

 - A [`LICENSE`](https://github.com/Bloc/workshop-html-css/blob/master/LICENSE.md).
 A framework course repository should have an MIT license.
 - A [`README`](https://github.com/Bloc/workshop-html-css/blob/master/README.md) which provides a brief description of the course and where to find it in the Workshop platform.
 - A [`workshop.json`](https://github.com/Bloc/workshop-html-css/blob/master/workshop.json) file which specifies the directories that a user should _not_ see in their file navigator in the Workshop platform.

-# Session Exercises

-TODO

-> Session exercises are not yet implemented in the Workshop platform application.

 # Exercise Instructions